409A compliance: Errors, penalties, & corrections

 - Potential late payment penalties and interest on the taxable amount

-- Additional 20 percent excise tax and “premium interest tax” on the taxable amount
+- Additional 20 percent tax and “premium interest tax” on the taxable amount

 - Potential late penalties and interest on failure to withhold